 Since the composition of the present invention is fully edible due to the raw materials, it is well suited for the development of functional food products, such as functional food products that can be prepared in the form of oral tablets, confectionery, solid drinks, liquid drinks.
 The functional food product of the present invention, comprising the above composition of the present invention and edible excipients, as a food additive that can be used in compliance with relevant standards, such as food additives in compliance with GB2760-2014 of the People’s Republic of China.

-As a preferred form of functional food of the present invention, the composition of the present invention, from the viewpoint of strong food-oriented appearance and high acceptability, can also be made in the form of liquid for oral consumption of food.
+As a preferred form of functional food of the present invention, the composition of the present invention, from the viewpoint of strong food-oriented appearance and high acceptability, can also be made in the form of liquid for oral food consumption.
 The dosage forms of liquid formulations for oral administration as food are solutions, syrups, or suspensions.
 In the preparation of these liquid formulations, the dispersing medium is generally water, non-water-soluble excipients such as almond oil, oils, and fats; fillers allowed as pharmacological include such as sorbitol, hydrogenated edible oil, methyl cellulose; also preservatives such as methyl or propyl P-phenol; emulsifiers such as lecithin, arabinoxylan: artificial colors or sweeteners.

 The inventors of the present invention have verified the efficacy of the compositions of the present invention for the treatment of Alzheimer’s disease through experimental animal models.
 Specifically, the Morris water maze experiment was used in this study, which is an experiment that forces experimental animals to swim and learn to find a platform hidden in the water, and is mainly used to test the learning memory ability of experimental animals for spatial position sense and direction sense (spatial orientation), and is widely used in the pharmacological efficacy evaluation studies of Alzheimer’s disease.